Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction

-Leveraging subspace invariance allows one to surpass the limitations of source risk minimization in situations where the concept and the covariate shift.
-In the next section, we will propose a new domain adaptation method that learns a linear subspace resilient to environment shifts, making the insights obtained in this section actionable.
-The proposed methodology---an instantiation of stability/invariance regularized risk minimization---optimizes over a representation parametrized by a lower-dimensional subspace projection.
-The method trades off predictability and stability, using lower-dimensional representation as a vehicle.
+So far, we have shown that leveraging subspace invariance allows one to surpass the limitations of source risk minimization in situations where the concept and the covariate shift.
+In the next section, we will propose a new domain adaptation method that learns a linear subspace resilient to shifting environments, making the insights obtained in this section actionable.
+The method trades off predictability and stability, using a lower-dimensional representation as a vehicle.